shri071/Hypothesis-Generation-for-Materials-Discovery-and-Design-Using-Goal-Driven-and-Constraint-Guided-LLM/README.md

 3).
 Summarizer Agent (SA): The Summarizer Agent consolidates and organizes the feedback from all three CAs into a structured format.
 It then provides this comprehensive feed- back to the HGA to guide the refinement process.
 We use GPT-4o as the SA.

+4).
+Evaluation Agent (EA): The Evaluation Agent is used to evaluate the closeness and quality of the generated hypotheses.
+We use OpenAI-o1-preview as our evaluation agent.